iandouglas/ini-to-cardcannon/_output/little_shop/stories.md

 ## Order Status

-1. 'pending' means a user has placed items in a cart and "checked out", merchants may or may not have fulfilled any items yet
+1. 'pending' means a user has placed items in a cart and "checked out" to create an order, merchants may or may not have fulfilled any items yet
-3. 'shipped' means all merchants have fulfilled their items for the order, and has been shipped
+2. 'packaged' means all merchants have fulfilled their items for the order, and has been packaged and ready to ship
+3. 'shipped' means an admin has 'shipped' a package and can no longer be cancelled by a user
-4. 'cancelled' only 'pending' and 'processing' orders can be cancelled
+4. 'cancelled' only 'pending' and 'packaged' orders can be cancelled

 ## Not Everything can be FULLY Deleted

 In the user stories, we talk about "CRUD" functionality.
 However, it's rare in a real production system to ever truly delete content, and instead we typically just 'enable' or 'disable' content.
 Users, items and orders can be 'enabled' or 'disabled' which blocks functionality (users whose accounts are disabled should not be allowed to log in, items which are disabled cannot be ordered, orders which are disabled cannot be processed, and so on).

 Disabled content should also be restricted from showing up in the statistics pages.
-For example if a user is disabled they should not appear in a list of "users with most orders"; if an order is disabled it should not be considered as part of "top sales" and so on.
+For example: if an item is disabled, it should not appear in a list of "popular items".

 Be careful to watch out for which stories allow full deletion of content, and restrictions on when they apply.